Koyna River

 The Koyna River (Marathi pronunciation: [koːj(ə)naː]) is a tributary of the Krishna River which originates in Mahableshwar, Satara district, western Maharashtra, India.
 It rises near Mahabaleshwar, a famous hill station in the Western Ghats.
-Unlike most of the other rivers in Maharashtra which flow East-West direction, the Koyna river flows in North-South direction.
+Unlike most of the other rivers in Maharashtra which flow in a East-West direction, the Koyna river flows in a North-South direction.
 The Koyna River is famous for the Koyna Dam and the Koyna Hydroelectric Project.
 Koyna Hydroelectric Project is the 2nd largest completed hydroelectric project in India.
 The reservoir – Shivasagar Lake, is a huge lake of 50 km in length.